cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

     public async makeMove(): Promise<void>
     ```

-4. Then  in `makeMove`, make sure that the move is likely to be accepted, right after the existing code that extracts the move:
+4. Then  in `makeMove`, make sure that the move is likely to be accepted, right after the existing code that extracts the move.
+You can choose to use the read-only `StargateClient` so that players can look around as far as they can without being asked to disclose their address:

     ```typescript
     const move: Position[] = keys.map(